jordanmontt/PharoVeritasBenchSuite/README.md

 ## How to use

 You just need to call the method `run`.
-For example `VeritasDataFrame new run`.
+For example `VeritasRewriterTransformer new run`.

 Pay attention that some benchmarks need some pre treatment.
 For example, the DataFrame benchmark needs a dataset (a csv file), so you need to place the file in the same directory of the image.
 Then Veritas just executes the benchmark.